Fire and rescue services

 More information:

-Dual citizenship is legally recognised in Greece.
+Dual nationality is legally recognised.

 Greek males aged 19 and above have military service obligations.
 You may have to do military service if you're a male Australian-Greek dual national.
-This can apply if you are of Greek descent and were born outside of Greece, even if you don't think you have Greek citizenship.
+This can apply if you are of Greek descent and were born outside of Greece, even if you don't think you have Greek nationality.

 There are penalties if you don't comply, and you may be prevented from leaving Greece.